swt30/thesis/chapters/02-eos/02-eos.md

   \end{equation}
   depending on how the data is presented.
 } The equation of state is a relationship between pressure $P$, temperature $T$ and density $ρ$ (@eq:equation-of-state).
-The definition of an equation of state allows that it might also specify relations between other thermodynamic state variables; these include the specific heat capacities $c_p$ and $c_v$ and specific energies like the internal energy $u$ or entropy $s$.
+The definition of an equation of state allows that it might also specify relations between other thermodynamic state variables; these include the specific heat capacities $c_P$ and $c_V$ and specific energies like the internal energy $u$ or entropy $s$.
 But in this context I use it to refer to the relationship between the set of values $(P, T, ρ)$, which are the key values required for a one-dimensional planetary structure model.

 To calculate the temperature gradient\marginnote{
   \begin{equation}
-    c_p = h(P, T) \label{eq:heat-capacity}
+    c_P = h(P, T) \label{eq:heat-capacity}
   \end{equation}
   The specific isobaric heat capacity can also be represented in a similar form to \cref{eq:equation-of-state}.
 It is required to calculate the temperature gradient in the planet.
-} also requires the specific isobaric heat capacity $c_p$, and so associated with this equation of state I include the heat capacity as a function of pressure and temperature.
+} also requires the specific isobaric heat capacity $c_P$, and so associated with this equation of state I include the heat capacity as a function of pressure and temperature.

 Many potential expressions for the equation of state exist, spanning all phases from gas to plasma.
 Depending on its source and the material it represents, the equation of state may be expressed in a simple functional form or it may be more complicated than this.